Curry Village: Tent cabins

 Many of the original tent cabins remain in Curry Village, retaining the rustic charm that defined the camp’s early appeal.
 The "Canvas Cabins" at Curry Village come in two sizes: 2-bed units (9'10" x 11'10") and 4-bed units (11'10" x 14').
 These cabins feature wood frames, platforms, and heavy canvas covers.
 Originally, the cabins lacked doors, but wooden frames with doors were added in the late 1920s and early 1930s.
 The tent-style accommodations have been part of Camp Curry since its inception.
 This style of canvas cabin was also commonly found in Yosemite's High Country camps.

 Bungalows

 Between 1918 and 1922, 48 bungalows with baths were built at Curry Village, consisting of 2 fourplex and 46 duplex units, all remaining on their original sites.
 Designed in a rustic style, these bungalows are smaller, simpler versions of Mother Curry’s Bungalow and the Foster Curry Cabin.
 They feature half-log frames with diagonal tongue-and-groove siding in herringbone patterns, split-log gable ends, and wood-shingled roofs with overhanging eaves.
 The units also have casement windows, wooden porches, and river run stone foundations.
 The bungalows are well-maintained, structurally sound, and have been recently refurbished with updated bathroom facilities.

-Disaster management
+Disasters

 Curry Village has faced a series of natural disasters and safety challenges, including fires, floods, rockfalls, and a deadly hantavirus outbreak.